 \section{Conclusion and future work}

-This work presents a novel methodology to incorporate physics-based constraints into neural network architectures for climate downscaling.
-We show that this method performs well across different deep learning architectures, upsampling factors, predicted quantities, and datasets.
-We demonstrate its skill both on standard downscaling datasets and on data created by independent simulations.
-Our constrained models are not only guaranteed to satisfy conservation laws such mass conservation, but also increase predictive performance across metrics and use cases.
+This work presents a novel methodology to incorporate physics-inspired downscaling hard constraints into neural network architectures for climate super-resolution.
+We show that this method performs well across different deep learning architectures, upsampling factors, predicted quantities, and data sets.
+We demonstrate its effectiveness both on standard downscaling data sets and on data created by independent simulations.
+Our constrained models are not only guaranteed to satisfy consistency such as mass conservation between LR and HR, but also increase predictive performance across metrics and use cases.
 Compared to soft-constraining through the loss function, our methodology does not suffer from the common accuracy-constraints enforcement trade-off.
-Our hard-constraining performance enhancement is not only limited to climate super-resolution but also noticeable in satellite imagery of the lunar surface as well as standard benchmark datasets for natural images.
+Our hard-constraining performance enhancement is not only limited to climate super-resolution but also noticeable in satellite imagery of the lunar surface as well as standard benchmark data sets of natural images.
 Within the climate context, our constraint layer can help with common issues connected to deep learning applied to downscaling: it dampens the coastal effect, errors get lower in critical regions, out-of-distribution generalization is improved and training can be more stable.
 Hard-constraining can weaken performance if the enforced relationships are strongly violated in the true data (see NorESM data).
 If a bias exists in the LR (or other input) it can be propagated to the HR prediction by constraining on the LR.

-Future work could extend the application of our constraint layer to other tasks than downscaling.
+Future work could extend the application of our constraint layer to other climate-related tasks beyond downscaling.
 Climate model emulation (e.g. \citet{beucler} and \citet{harder2021emulating}) for example could strongly benefit from a reliable and performance-enhancing method to enforce physical laws.
 For post-processing purposes, the offline application of our method, our code is readily available.
 To deploy these constrained super-resolution methods online, the next step is to use Fortran-Python bridges (e.g. \citep{ott2020fortran}) to include them in global climate model runs.

 0.2in